Table of Contents

 c.
 Internal Marketing – ensuring that everyone in the organization embraces appropriate marketing principles, especially senior management

-Must take place on two levels: • Various marketing functions must work together (sales force, advertising, CS, product management, market research)
+• Various marketing functions must work together (sales force, advertising, CS, product management, market research)

 • Marketing must be embraced by the other departments; they must also “think customer”; marketing must be pervasive throughout the company)